 Your Sneezing Cat is usually telling you that there is an irritation with his nasal passage.
-Sneezing is a reflex which results from stimulation of the lining of the nose.
-If your cat sneezes off and on for several hours, but shows no other signs of an illness, his symptoms may be due to a minor nasal irritation or allergy.
-Sneezing which continues throughout the day may be the initial signs of a viral upper respiratory inection.
+Sneezing is a reflex that results from stimulation of the lining of the nose.
+If your cat sneezes off and on for several hours but shows no other signs of an illness, his symptoms may be due to minor nasal irritation or allergy.
+Sneezing which continues throughout the day may be the initial signs of a viral upper respiratory infection.

 If there is a foreign material in the nasal cavity, your cat will experience bouts of violent sneezing along with head shaking and pawing at the nose.
-The foreign material might be sneezed out, but the irritation caused by it, will most probably result in continued sneezing.
+The foreign material might have sneezed out, but the irritation caused by it will most probably result in continued sneezing.

 Some bacterial infections in the nasal passages and frontal sinuses also produce bouts of sniffling with the sneezing, accompanied by nasal discharges.
 These particular diseases tend to become chronic.

 Reverse sneezing in cats is a condition that will rarely indicate a foreign body trapped at the back of the nasal cavity.
 However, it will alarm us because to the human ear it sounds worse than it actually is (in most cases).
 It sounds as though there is something caught in his air passages, but it is usually due to a temporary spasm of the throat muscles.
 An accumulation of mucus or an irritation at the back of the throat is probably the initiating factor.

 Some of the main causes of sneezing in your cat are: